 The Supreme Court has explained skill in terms of superior knowledge, training, attention, experience and adroitness.

-Supreme Court stated that - A game of skill, on the other hand - although the element of chance necessarily cannot be entirely eliminated - is one in which success depends principally upon the superior knowledge, training, attention, experience and adroitness of the player.
+The Supreme Court, while carving out a distinction between a game of chance and a game of skill, stated that - A game of skill, on the other hand - although the element of chance necessarily cannot be entirely eliminated - is one in which success depends principally upon the superior knowledge, training, attention, experience and adroitness of the player.

 Gambling or gaming has been defined by the Supreme Court in 1996 as betting and wagering on games of chance only.
 The Supreme Court in this judgement specifically excludes games of skill, irrespective of whether they are played for money or not, from the definition of gambling.